johannes-hoetter/SP500-Stock-Price-Prediction/DOCUMENTATION.md

 predictions itself will be shown in a table.
 5. _optional:_ add some css styling rules

+After all, it's important to check package dependencies.
+For this rather simple project, there have been used an awful lot of packages (active or passive through other packages); as I didn't deploy this application on a server accessible through an URL, I decided to create a file which can be used for installment on a local machine.
+If you want to build a predictor yourself and you want to make it accessible for other users, you should at least provide all the packages needed in a list or instruction.
+This minimizes the number of headaches caused through technical errors ;)

 `*` a model which reached an RMSE of 1/10 of the latest stock price is considered to be well performing, as the error is low in relation to the current stock prices for the company's share.
 For instance:
 the stock symbol FE had a value of 34 USD, therefore the model was accepted as useable if it predicted the correct value